Best workflow software for growing teams

 What doesn’t:

 Users report on G2 that conditional logic can break when updating templates.
 The gap between what you can do in workflows versus forms creates confusion.
-Honestly, the interface feels like it’s from 2018.
+The interface feels like it’s stuck in 2018.

 Reality check: